Free Updates

 Lending Club Review for New Investors

 [Editor’s note: This review contains several links to Lending Club that are affiliate links.
 If you open an account through one of these links the blog will receive a small commission from Lending Club.
-The owner of this blog been a Lending Club investor since 2009 and has over $100,000 invested across taxable and IRA accounts.]
+The owner of this blog been a Lending Club investor since 2009 and has over $300,000 invested across taxable and IRA accounts.
+You can view Peter’s p2p lending accounts and returns here.
+This review was last updated in June, 2015.]

 Before You Begin Investing